lnCodel/PKHG-GCN/README.md

 # PKIG-GCN
-The data and code for the paper "PKIG-GCN: Prior Knowledge and Isomorphic Graph Approximation Guided Graph Convolutional Network for Automated ASPECTS Scoring on Non-Contrast CT" <br />
+The data and code for the paper "PKHG-GCN: Prior Knowledge and Homophily Graph Approximation Guided Graph Convolutional Network for Automated ASPECTS Scoring on Non-Contrast CT" <br />

 ## Requirements
 CUDA 11.7<br />